 Shoot Em Up

 Mushihime-sama Futari Black Label brings us God mode, which replaces version 1.5's Ultra.
 Stage 1 starts off already difficult, but Stage 2 somehow manages to be easier, thanks to the immense slowdown and the many, MANY opportunities to cancel bullets and rack up hundreds of millions of points.
 Then the game goes back to being very Nintendo Hard with the Stage 2 boss.
+1.5's Ultra, meanwhile, is hideously difficult on Stage 1 due to rocks that release suicide bullets upon death.
+Stage 2 is easier because of the absence of such hazards, as well as having many bullet-canceling opportunities, just like in God mode.

 The Touhouphotographygames, Shoot The Bullet and Double Spoiler.
 The games are broken into level, which are themselves broken into scenes.
 You unlock levels by either clearing a certain number of scenes from the preceding level or a certain number of scenes total.
 Anyway, the difficulty of both the scenes within a level and between the levels themselves can be fairly random.
 For instance, the first level of Shoot The Bullet is mostly trivial, except for the very last scene, which is probably worse than anything in level 2.
 And Double Spoiler has level 11, which is markedly easier than the previous three levels.